-Standard 3: Use social and con Standard 3: Use social and conversational rules when communicating with others.
-Infants (Birth - 11 months) Young Toddlers (9 - 18 months) Older Toddlers (16 - 36 months) Three Year Olds (36 - 48 months) Four Year Olds (48 - 60 months) Initiate interactions with another person using movement or behavior.
-Initiate interactions with others using gestures or vocalizations.
-Ask questions or use verbal or nonverbal cues to initiate communication with others.
-Sometimes initiate communication with peers by asking questions or using verbal or nonverbal cues.
+Infants Young Toddlers Older Toddlers Three Year Olds Four Year Olds (Birth - 11 months) (9 - 18 months) (16 - 36 months) (36 - 48 months) (48 - 60 months) Initiate interactions with another person using movement and/or behavior.
+Initiate interactions with others using gestures and/or vocalizations.
+Ask questions or use verbal or non-verbal cues to initiate communication with others.
+Sometimes initiate communication with peers by asking questions or using verbal or non-verbal cues.
 Initiate communication with peers by asking questions or using verbal cues.
 Briefly pay attention to the same object the caregiver is looking at.
-Engage in turn taking during social and vocal play with adults and other children (babbling, imitating facial expressions, repeating sounds from languages they hear).
+Engage in turn-taking during social and vocal play with adults and other children.
 Establish joint attention by looking at an object, at their caregiver, and back at the object.
-Respond to communication from another person using multiple means (nonverbal and verbal).
-Participate in short conversations, turn-taking a few times.
-Participate in conversations that include multiple turn-taking exchanges, particularly related to topics they are interested in.
-Initiate and participate in conversations that involve multiple turn-taking exchanges, with each exchange relating to and building upon what was previously said.
+Respond to communication from another person using multiple means (non-verbal and verbal).
+Participate in short conversations, with some turn-taking exchanges.
+Participate in conversations that include multiple turn-taking exchanges, particularly related to topics of interest.
+Initiate and participate in conversations that involve multiple turn-taking exchanges, with each exchange relating to and building upon the previous.
 Use appropriate volume and intonation when communicating, with modeling and support.
 Use appropriate volume and intonation to match the situation when communicating.
 "Jabber" and vocalize sounds in a way that is similar to the rhythm and flow of conversations around them.
 Listen attentively during brief group conversations and respond to questions or requests made to the group.
-Make comments and ask questions related to the topic of discussion during small or Participate in a group discussion, making comments and asking questions related to the topic.
+Make comments and ask questions related to the topic of discussion during small or large group conversations, with prompting and support.
+Follow simple rules for group discussions, with reminders.
+Participate in a group discussion, making comments and asking questions related to the topic.
+Follow commonly accepted norms of communication in group settings with increasing independence.